tylerc122/SmartSignals/README.md

 Phase 1 consisted of training one PPO agent (training details found here <- need to link training config later in readme), and creating three baseline controllers for comprehensive comparison.
 These include traditional fixed-time controllers, adaptive fixed-time variants, and industry-standard vehicle-actuated controllers that represent current real-world technology.

 After training and building each respective controller, a comparison script was written in order to have verifiable data that our agent was actually making good decisions within a given traffic scenario.
-The comparison script evolved into a robust multi-scale validation system comparing **four distinct traffic control approaches**:
+The comparison script evolved into a robust multi-scale validation system comparing four distinct traffic control approaches:

 1. **Fixed-Time Controller** - Traditional traffic lights with rigid timing (legacy technology)
 2. **Adaptive Fixed-Time Controller** - Pre-optimized timing patterns for different directions
 3. **Vehicle-Actuated Controller** - Industry-standard technology that responds to real-time vehicle detection (current practice)
-4. **RL Agent** - Our AI-powered adaptive controller (proposed innovation)
+4. **RL Agent** - AI-powered adaptive controller

 The Vehicle-Actuated controller represents the current state-of-the-art in traffic engineering, used in most modern intersections worldwide.
-It implements realistic features including minimum/maximum green times, vehicle detection thresholds, and demand-responsive phase switching - making it a **scientifically rigorous baseline** for evaluating AI improvements.
+It implements realistic features including minimum/maximum green times, vehicle detection thresholds, and demand-responsive phase switching - this makes it the toughest competitor against the agent.

 The current testing methodology ensures fairness by running all controllers under identical conditions across three time scales: 120 steps/5 episodes, 1440 steps/3 episodes, and 5760 steps/2 episodes respectively.
 Each scale uses the same SUMO configuration and traffic demand patterns, with statistical measures calculated for comprehensive performance validation.